ppy/osu-wiki/wiki/Community/osu!_Discord_server/en.md

 ## Channels

 The osu!
-Discord server features a number of channels, many of which are centered around the development of a specific project or two.
+Discord server features a number of channels, many of which are centred around the development of a specific project or two.

 ### General